Welcome to the Munich Student Managed Investment Fund – the MSMIF!

-Ludwig is currently pursuing his bachelor’s degree in business psychology at the university of applied management.
-His work experience includes activities in equity research, asset management as well as marketing and sales.
-He currently also serves as Co-CEO of the MSMIF UG.
+Ludwig is currently pursuing his bachelor’s degree in business & psychology.
+His work experience includes activities in private equity, asset management (public markets mutual funds) as well as marketing and start-ups.
+Since September 2022 he also serves as Co-CEO of the MSMIF UG.

 Khadjavi Capital Partners

 Konstantin is the founder of Khadjavi Capital Partners.
 His responsibilities include managing KCP´s consulting and research activities, global asset allocation strategies, quantitative selection processes and fundamental target evaluations.

 Bayerische Vermögen AG